 Causes and risk factors

 The cause of giant cell arteritis is not fully understood.
-It is thought the inflammation may be due to an autoimmune reaction, where the body’s natural immune defences mistakenly attack normal, healthy tissue.
+It is thought the inflammation may be due to an autoimmune reaction, where the body’s immune system mistakenly attacks normal, healthy tissue.

 Signs and symptoms

 Symptoms include headaches and blurred or double vision, which is the result of inflammation causing the lining of affected arteries to swell to such a degree that blood flow is reduced or blocked.